AWESOME: GPU Memory-constrained Long Document Summarization using Memory Mechanism and Global Salient Content: External Memory and Global Salient Content Augmentation

 \subsection{Global Salient Content Augmentation}

 The memory mechanisms only grant access to prior content in the documents, yet subsequent context can also help with salience estimation, e.g., elaborating the pros and cons of a proposed solution makes it necessary to introduce the problem and the solution.
 Moreover, memories store content implicitly, so it is unclear whether relevant information can be stored and retrieved effectively.
-Therefore, we inform the system of a document's important sentences, which are pre-identified by a separately-trained extractor.\footnote{Salient sentences account for $8\%$ of the sentences on GovReport.
-Training an extractor takes $16.6$GB GPU memory. }
+Therefore, we inform the system of a document's important sentences, which are pre-identified by a separately-trained extractor.
 The details of extractor training can be found in Appendix~\ref{appendix:implementation}.
 After extracting important sentences in a document, we study two methods of injecting them into the summarizer.